Doctor's Pocket Watch

 One does not need a lot of money to build an interesting collection.
 In fact, some watches made two centuries ago can be bought for a few hundred dollars in today’s market.
 This is one such example that appealed to my interests in multiple ways.

 This silver pair case watch, engraved Collier Manchester 501, has a sweep seconds movement with a hack feature operated by a lever on the side that allows the watch to be stopped and started on demand.
-Unfortunately, the watch is missing it’s minute hand, that should be located within the small dial at the top, and also its long sweep seconds hand that would have reached to the seconds index on the very edge of the enamel dial.
 These configurations are sometimes referred to as a doctor’s watch.
 Indeed, notes provided by the auction consignor stated that it belonged to Alexander Sheldon, M.D.
 (1766-1836) who worked in Connecticut and New York.

 Lastly, four wonderful watch papers were within the case; Abraham Fellows, Troy, New York that dates to circa 1810; P. H. Furman, Schenectady, New York with a repair date of 1829 on the reverse; and two very rare embossed intaglio commemorative papers on linen that depict General Washington and General Lafayette.